BSc (Hons) Mathematics with Computer Science

 - Advanced Highers ABB (including Mathematics at A and Computing plus excellent Highers)

-- A-Levels ABB (including Mathematics at A and Computing)
+- A-Levels ABB (including Mathematics at A and Computer Science at B)

 - Int.
 Baccalaureate 30 points (with Mathematics and Computing at Higher Level 6)